 - Undue coercive influence has these key features

-- Highly controlling people with overwhelmingly strong personalities,
+- Highly controlling people with overwhelmingly strong authoritarian and charismatic personalities,

 - as individuals or in small or larger groups,